How to Apply

 Earned by your law school enrollment date, from an accredited college or university

-Arizona Law accepts either the LSAT or GRE, as long as the score was earned within five years of the expected date of entry into law school.
+Arizona Law accepts the LSAT, GRE or JD-Next, as long as the score was earned within five years of the expected date of entry into law school.

 If you have already taken the LSAT, your LSAT score will be used in making your admissions decision.
-You may apply before you take the LSAT or GRE or receive your score, but your application will not be complete until we have received your official score report for either test.
+You may apply before you take the LSAT or GRE or receive your score, but your application will not be complete until we have received your official score report for either test or the JD-Next exam.

 LSAT Applicants